awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 The AWS Control Tower master account has a trust relationship with the **AWSControlTowerExecution** role, which enables account setup from the master account, including some automated account setup\.
 For more information about the **AWSControlTowerExecution** role, see [How AWS Control Tower Works With Roles to Create and Manage Accounts ](how-control-tower-works.md#roles-how)\.

-To enroll an existing AWS account into AWS Control Tower that account must have the **AWSControlTowerExecution** role enabled\.
+To enroll an existing AWS account into AWS Control Tower, that account must have the **AWSControlTowerExecution** role enabled\.
+For more information about how to enroll an existing account, see [Enroll an existing AWS account](enroll-account.md)\.

 ## Automated Account Provisioning With IAM Roles<a name="automated-provisioning"></a>